amazansky/deathswap/README.md

 *   gameWorld-name - This sets the name of your gameWorld (Use something unique)
 *   difficulty - This sets the default difficulty
-*   swap-time - This sets the default value of swap-time
+*   swap-interval - This sets the default time between swaps (in seconds)

 *TODO: Implement swap time which changes after a certain length of time (e.g. swaps every 3 minutes after first 20 minutes)*